bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ```

 We also have one more system condition function that relates to input: [`input_toggle_active`].
-This condition uses XOR bitwise logic, taking in a button to check the state of (using `just_pressed`) and a `bool` value to compare against.
+This condition taking in a input button to check the state of (using `just_pressed`) and a `bool` value to set the initial state.
-If either the `bool` you pass in or the button you want to check evaluate to true, then the system will run.
-However, if both the `bool` and the evaluated button state are equivalent, then the system will not run.

 In the example below, we only want to run the `pause_menu` system if the `Escape` key is pressed.
-We'll pass in a `false` value alongside `KeyCode::Escape` to ensure that `pause_menu` will only run when `KeyCode::Escape` is pressed.
+We'll pass in a `false` value alongside `KeyCode::Escape` to indicate that `pause_menu` starts disabled.

 ```rust
 fn main() {